 By PSW Staff • May 26, 2009 The new iLive-T112 at Vineyard Church Duluth with Worship Leader Asa Harting (left) and Pastor Michael Gatlin Work was proceeding normally in the design and construction of the new 550-seat sanctuary for the Vineyard Church in Duluth, Minnesota, when something unexpected occurred.
 Dan Redman, president of Spinnaker Multimedia Solutions (Malvern, PA), audio-video-lighting (AVL) integrator for the project, explains: “Everything had been moving forward nicely when the builder hit bedrock in the foundation causing a delay in the project.
 About that time, our rep called to say Allen & Heath had announced the iLive-T at the NAMM show.
 We looked at the specs, looked at the numbers and realized the digital console we’d been waiting for had finally arrived, and we would be able to have it installed by the Easter launch of the new facility.”
 The Vineyard Church does a contemporary rock presentation, with two guitars, keyboards, bass and drums, usually with three vocalists.
 With a left-center-right house PA system and eight floor wedges for stage monitoring, Redman specified the iLive-T112 mixing system with iDR32 MixRack.
 That provides 32 inputs and 16 outputs from the stage, plus the additional I/O available at the control surface.
 With the installation nearing the final days before Good Friday inaugural services, Spinnaker’s Dan Redman handled the initial setup of the iLive.
 “The church’s technical team took to it right away,” notes Redman.
 “They’re already getting involved in saving scenes and using DCAs to create mute groups and submixes.
 That’s what we love about the iLive design – the learning process is really fast and intuitive.”
 Asa Harting, Worship Ministries Coordinator for the Vineyard Church, agrees.
 “With just a couple hours of initial training, we were able to pick things up pretty fast.
 We’re starting to see how we can use different saved scenes, both within a service and in creating settings for each of our four worship teams.
 We’re really excited to have that ability.”
 “Choosing the right console is a big decision, but we had developed a lot of trust in Spinnaker from working with Dan Redman,” notes Harting.
 “We’d all heard about the quality of the new Allen & Heath boards, so it wasn’t a hard decision, and the board arrived in plenty of time for opening on Good Friday.”
 Spinnaker set up the system with four outputs going to the main PA system – one each for the left, center and right speakers, plus the subwoofer.
 Eight more mono Aux Sends feed the floor wedges for the band, with one stereo Aux Send being used for the drummer’s monitor mix.
 Additional outputs include stereo mixes for the overflow audience and recording.
 Vineyard sound technician Scott Johnson got to experience the transition first-hand.
 “It was a little intimidating, coming from an analog system,” Johnson relates.
 “But it has been easy to pick up, and I especially love creating monitor mixes using the main faders.
 The sound quality is excellent, and the onboard effects are great.
 But the best part of that first weekend was being able to get the iLive-T working so well for me so quickly.
 It was a great feeling.”
-Allen & Heath iLive-T Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website BARBARA RESHESKE says THE MUSIC SYSTEM IS IMPRESSIVE, BUT WHERE EXACTLY ARE YOU LOCATED?
+Allen & Heath iLive-T Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+BARBARA RESHESKE says THE MUSIC SYSTEM IS IMPRESSIVE, BUT WHERE EXACTLY ARE YOU LOCATED?
 A YOUNGSTER I KNOW IS INTERESTED IN COMING TO YOUR LIVE PERFORMANCE AUG.5TH, ON HIS BIRTHDAY…IS HE MISTAKEN THAT THERE IS A CONCERT THAT EVENING?
-PLEASE SEND ANY INFO… THANKS, BARB Tagged with: Allen & Heath Analog Audience Bass Consoles Control Delay Design Digital Drums Effects Faders House of Worship Installations Loudspeakers Management Mix Mixing Monitors NAMM New PA Processors Recording REP Files Sanctuary Sound Stage Stereo Subwoofers System Technician Time Training Websites Worship Audio · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+PLEASE SEND ANY INFO… THANKS, BARB Tagged with: Allen & Heath Analog Audience Bass Consoles Control Delay Design Digital Drums Effects Faders House of Worship Installations Loudspeakers Management Mix Mixing Monitors NAMM New PA Processors Recording REP Files Sanctuary Sound Stage Stereo Subwoofers System Technician Time Training Websites Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.